sbmlteam/libsbml/README.txt

       for efficiency (this is Xerces-C++ native format); however, strings are transcoded to the local code page for SBML structures.

-  - Well tested: 760 unit tests, 3426 individual assertions.
+  - Well tested: over 760 unit tests, over 3400 individual assertions.

       The entire library was written using the test-first approach popularized by Kent Beck and eXtreme Programming, where it's one of the 12 principles.

-      Five test cases are responsible for reading entire SBML files (three are examples from the L1 document) into memory and verifying every field of the resulting structures.
+      Five test cases are responsible for reading entire SBML files (three are examples from the Level 1 document) into memory and verifying every field of the resulting structures.

-  - Memory tests: 7536 allocations and frees, 0 leaks.
+  - Memory tests: over 7500 allocations and frees, 0 leaks.

       For use by developers, a custom memory trace facility tracks all memory allocated and freed in both the library and all test